sptrakesh/config-db/README.md

 docker run -d --rm -p 6026:6020 -p 2022:2020 -e "ENABLE_SSL=true" --name config-db sptrakesh/config-db
 ```

-The following environment variables can be used to customise the container:
+The following custom environment variables can be used to customise the container (the standard [variables](#environment-variables)
+also work):
 * `CONFIG_FILE` - The JSON file (volume mount) with full configuration.
 All
   other variables/options are ignored.
 * `HTTP_PORT` - The port to run the HTTP/2 service on.
 Default `6020`.